Good News in History, October 28 - Good News Network

 Good News in History, October 28

+The arch sits on the west bank of the Mississippi River as a tribute to the great westward explorers, Lewis and Clark, and other pioneers who began treks in St. Louis.
+The architect, Eero Saarinen, designed the arch to sway a full 18 inches, with a hollow interior where four million tourists could visit every year and gaze through high windows above the city.
+(Photo by Daniel Schwen, CC)

-130 years ago today, the Statue of Liberty was officially unveiled and opened to the public in New York Harbor.
+Also on this day, the Statue of Liberty was officially unveiled and opened to the public in New York Harbor in 1886.
 A gift to the United States from the people of France, the statue was envisioned by a French professor who wanted to honor the American Revolution and also spark a democratic movement in France.

-The sculpture, officially named Liberty Enlightening the World, is a robed female figure representing Libertas, a Roman goddess, who holds a tablet inscribed with the date of the American Declaration of Independence—July 4, 1776.
+Officially named Liberty Enlightening the World, the sculpture is a robed female figure representing Libertas, a Roman goddess, who holds a tablet inscribed with the date of the American Declaration of Independence—July 4, 1776.
 A broken chain lies at her feet symbolizing a move away from slavery.
 Often called “Lady Liberty”, it was a welcoming sight to thousands of immigrants arriving from abroad.
-HERE are 4 fun facts… (1886)
+HERE are 4 fun facts.

 - The statue originally was used until 1901 as a lighthouse, to signal boats up to 24 miles away.